sattellite/mojo-twist/README.md

 #### Disqus

 If you have `disqus` account then you can include disqus comments for each article by specifying your  `disqus shortname`.

 ## Drafts

 Drafts are available under `/drafts` url.
+Drafts in the `articles/drafts` directory.
 Only you know the title, so it is safe to put there your drafts and refresh browser to see how it looks.
+For example: file `articles/drafts/2014-08-31-Sample-draft.md` will be available under `drafts/Sample-draft` url.

 ## Static pages